Eliastik/simple-voice-changer/ROADMAP.md

 ## Would be good but not important

 * [ ] - Enhance limiter
+* [ ] - Fallback from Audio Worklets to ScriptProcessorNode for Limiter/Bitcrusher if there is an error loading worklet file
 * [ ] - Filter "Autotuner"?
 * [ ] - Save into localstorage filters settings?
 * [ ] - Graphical visualization of audio + apply filters in a portion of the audio?